 Buying Fish – Tips on Purchasing Fresh & Frozen Fish

-If seafood is one of your favorite varieties of food, you’ve no doubt had both good luck and bad luck when buying fish, either in the supermarket, from a fish monger, or at a restaurant.
-The fine art of buying seafood can be tricky and knowing a good fish from a bad fish is knowledge that may take some time to garner.
+If seafood is one of your favorite types of food, you’ve no doubt experienced both good luck and bad luck when buying fish—whether at the supermarket, from a fishmonger, or at a restaurant.
+The fine art of buying seafood can be tricky, and knowing how to distinguish good fish from bad fish is knowledge that takes time to acquire.

-The fact remains, however, that seafood is immensely popular in North America, especially in areas that are close to the oceans and are accustomed to pulling fresh fish from the sea and eating it that night for dinner.
+The fact remains, however, that seafood is immensely popular in North America, especially in areas close to the oceans, where fresh fish is often caught and eaten that very night.
 Some of us, however, aren’t so lucky.
-We’’re thousands of miles from the sea and a meal that features the catch-of-the-day.
+We’re thousands of miles from the sea, and a meal featuring the catch-of-the-day is a rare treat.

-So just how does one determine what’s good and what’s not in the world of seafood?
-Basically, consumers need to ask lots of questions about the fish they’’re buying.
+So, how does one determine what’s good and what’s not in the world of seafood?
+Essentially, consumers need to ask lots of questions about the fish they’re buying.
 Here are some guidelines to help you make a successful seafood purchase.

 Selecting a Reputable Fish Market

 Where do you buy your seafood?
 From the local supermarket?
-Perhaps, if you live a large city, you have a favorite market like Seattle’s Pike Place where you go to purchase fresh fish.
+If you live in a large city, perhaps you have a favorite market, like Seattle’s Pike Place, where you go to purchase fresh fish.

-it’s easy to determine the reputability of a fish market merely by taking a look around and catching a whiff of the offerings.
-A good fish market, first of all, should always be clean.
-Counters should be constantly wiped and cases where the fish are displayed should be free of debris.
+It’s easy to determine the reputability of a fish market by simply taking a look around and catching a whiff of the offerings.
+A good fish market should always be clean.
+Counters should be wiped constantly, and the cases where the fish are displayed should be free of debris.

-Notice how the market stores their fish.
+Notice how the market stores its fish.
 Does raw fish touch frozen fish?
-If so, there could be problems with contamination.
+If so, there could be contamination issues.
 Is the fish stored on ice?
-If so, check to see whether whole fish are partially buried in the ice and if pieces are sitting atop, as is preferred.
+If so, check to see whether whole fish are partially buried in the ice, with pieces sitting atop, as is preferred.

-Ask how often the market purchases fish and how long what is displayed has been in the case.
-Inquire as to which fish is the freshest that day.
-Find out whether the market buys directly from suppliers or purchases pre-cut pieces from buyers.
+Ask how often the market receives fish and how long the fish has been in the case.
+Inquire about which fish is the freshest that day.
+Find out whether the market buys directly from suppliers or purchases pre-cut pieces from wholesalers.

-Now stop and smell the market.
-Of course, it won’t smell like roses, but fresh fish shouldn’t have an overly ‘fishy’” smell.
-Good fish smells more like seawater than seafood.
-If the fishy smell is overwhelming, choose another market.
+Now, stop and smell the market.
+Of course, it won’t smell like roses, but fresh fish shouldn’t have an overly “fishy” smell.
+Good fish should smell more like seawater than seafood.
+If the fishy odor is overwhelming, choose another market.

 Other Signs of Freshness